Al Kaline: Early years

 In 1955, at age 20, Kaline ended the season with a .340 batting average, becoming the youngest player ever to win the American League (AL) batting title.
 No 20-year-old major league player had won a batting title since Ty Cobb in 1907.
 During the 1955 season, Kaline became the 13th man in major league history to hit two home runs in the same inning, became the youngest to hit three home runs in one game, and finished the year with 200 hits, 27 home runs and 102 runs batted in (RBIs).
-He also finished second to Yogi Berra in the American League's 1955 Most Valuable Player Award voting.
+His 200 hits led the major leagues, and he also led the American League with 321 total bases.
+Kaline finished second to Yogi Berra in the American League's 1955 Most Valuable Player Award voting.
 He was selected to the Major League Baseball All-Star Game, the first in a string of consecutive All-Star selections that lasted through 1967.

 Kaline followed in 1956 with a .314 batting average, 27 home runs and a career-high 128 RBIs, finishing third in the AL MVP voting.
 He led the league in outfield assists with 18 in 1956 and again in 1958 with 23.
 In 1957, he won the first of what would be ten Gold Glove Awards over the next eleven seasons.
 Kaline was out for several games in 1958 after he was hit by a pitch.
 He missed several games in 1959 after he was hit by a thrown ball and sustained a fracture in his cheekbone.
 Kaline had been knocked out from the blow and initial speculation was that he could miss six weeks of the season.
 Kaline ended up missing only 18 games, and finished the 1959 season with a .327 batting average and 27 home runs.
 He also led the AL in slugging percentage (.530) and OPS (.940).
+By the time of his 26th birthday, Kaline had accumulated 1,200 hits, the third highest total by a 25-year-old player in MLB history, behind only Ty Cobb (1,433) and Mel Ott (1,249).